orchidas/DiffGFDN/README.md

-# Data-driven spatially-dynamic late reverberation rendering in coupled spaces for Augmented Reality
+# Data-driven 6DoF late reverberation rendering in coupled spaces for Augmented Reality

 The goal of this work is to learn spatially-dynamic late reverberation properties in a complex space from a measured set of RIRs / SRIRs, and render dynamic late reverberation as the user moves around the space.
 Models are trained to learn from a finite set of measurements, and extrapolate late reverberation behaviour at any location in the space.
 To setup the repository, follow instructions in [CONTRIBUTING.md](CONTRIBUTING.md).